-- A. Each license under the Liquor Code or the Beer and Wine Code must be held by the owner of the establishment.
-"Owner" means the person or persons whose proprietary interest is such that they bear risk of loss other than as an insurer, and have opportunity to gain profit from operation or sale of the establishment. - In determining who is the "owner", elements considered other than risk of loss and opportunity for profit will include, but are not limited to: who has the right of possession of the licensed premises, who controls the licensee, who guarantees its debts, who is beneficiary under its insurance policies, who acknowledges liability for federal, state or local taxes. - B. Owners may hire managers, and managers may be compensated on the basis of profits made, gross or net.
+A. Each license under the Liquor Code or the Beer and Wine Code must be held by the owner of the establishment.
+"Owner" means the person or persons whose proprietary interest is such that they bear risk of loss other than as an insurer, and have opportunity to gain profit from operation or sale of the establishment.

+In determining who is the "owner", elements considered other than risk of loss and opportunity for profit will include, but are not limited to: who has the right of possession of the licensed premises, who controls the licensee, who guarantees its debts, who is beneficiary under its insurance policies, who acknowledges liability for federal, state or local taxes.

+- B. Owners may hire managers, and managers may be compensated on the basis of profits made, gross or net.
 In such cases, (except through an I.R.S. qualified retirement account), the financial interests of the manager(s) must be reported on the forms prescribed by the Division.
 The manager may be required to complete an individual history report and be subject to a background check.
-A license may not be held in the name of the manager. - C. A spouse of a licensee may hold a license in their own right if they are the owner of the licensed establishment, regardless of whether they file separate or joint income tax returns. - D. A partnership interest, limited or general, a joint venture interest, or ownership of a share or shares in a corporation which is licensed, constitutes ownership. - E. Regulation 47-318 as modified will take effect at 12:01 a.m. on March 1, 2023.
+A license may not be held in the name of the manager. - C. A spouse of a licensee may hold a license in their own right if they are the owner of the licensed establishment, regardless of whether they file separate or joint income tax returns. - D. A partnership interest, limited or general, a joint venture interest, or ownership of a share or shares in a corporation which is licensed, constitutes ownership.